Lares Trek to Machu Picchu 4D/3N

 - Tourist train from Aguas Calientes to Ollantaytambo

 - Transportation from Ollantaytambo train station to Cusco center

 - Entrance to Machu Picchu

-- Hostel with private room and bathroom in Aguas Calientes (includes breakfast)
+- Basic hotel with private room and bathroom in Aguas Calientes (includes breakfast)

 - Professional bilingual guide (Spanish and English)

 - High quality camping equipment (professional tents Doite Himalaya 4, extra light/4.5kgs or Eureka tent for 2 people; mattresses, dining tent with table and chairs, bathroom tent).

 - Horseman and mules, for all camping and personal equipment (up to 6 kg)